-Financial support via Grants-in-Aid program for workshops as the Annual Meeting and Progressive Palaeontology.
+Financial support via Grants-in-Aid programme for workshops as the Annual Meeting and Progressive Palaeontology

 Workshops have been an important part of both the Annual Meeting and Progressive Palaeontology in recent years.
-These have typically been held the day before the meeting.
+These have typically been held the day before each meeting.

 The workshops are arranged in consultation with the local meeting organiser; the local organiser has the final decision as to how many and which events to select for inclusion in any workshop programme.
 It may (subject to the local organiser being able to facilitate it) be possible to arrange a hybrid event.
 Our preference, however, is to run the workshop as either an in person or a virtual event.
 We especially welcome suggestions for workshops that help the Association advance its commitments to EDI-related issues.

-We invite those organising workshops at either the Annual Meeting or Progressive Palaeontology to apply for competitive funding via the Grants-in-Aid programme to help offset costs (e.g. travel, accommodation) incurred by those delivering the workshop, and/or to provide an honorarium (to a maximum of £250.00) for contributors.
-An honorarium may be appropriate to support ECR/precariously employed workers, others not in full time, permanent employment, or where the contributions are by subject specialists on topics that do not necessarily form part of their core research activities.
+We invite those organising workshops at either the Annual Meeting or Progressive Palaeontology to apply for competitive funding via the Grants-in-Aid programme to help offset costs (e.g. travel, accommodation) incurred by those delivering the workshop, and/or to provide an honorarium (to a maximum of £250 GBP) for contributors.
+An honorarium may be appropriate to support ECRs/precariously-employed workers, others not in full-time, permanent employment, or where the contributions are by subject specialists on topics that do not necessarily form part of their core research activities.
 These examples are not exhaustive.

 Before applying for funding, please liaise with the local meeting organiser and secure their support for the proposed activities.
 You should confirm in your application that this support is in place.
 This is to avoid potential issues such as there not being the infrastructure available locally (rooms, etc), or time in the schedule, to accommodate the workshop.

-The Association would support a maximum of two workshops at each of the Annual Meeting and Progressive Palaeontology.
+The Association may support a maximum of two workshops at each of the Annual Meeting and Progressive Palaeontology.

 Making an application for meeting or workshop/short course support